Finite-time Koopman Identifier: A Unified Batch-online Learning Framework for Joint Learning of Koopman Structure and Parameters: Main result

-To optimize the meta cost, a Bayesian optimization (BO) strategy for discrete variable \cite{shahriari2015taking,luong2019bayesian} is leveraged which leverages the previously recorded data sets in the memory, i.e., ${\cal D}^{{\rm{eval }}}$, to map the so-called meta-parameters $\theta $ to meta cost ${J^R}(\Xi)$, as outlined in Algorithm 1.
-The algorithm is initialized (Steps 1-2) by using the available collecting data samples ${\cal D}_{}^{train{\rm{ }}}$ and ${\cal D}_{}^{{\rm{eval }}}$ for ${T_{outer}}$ different (e.g., randomly chosen) vectors of ${\Xi _k}$ (with $k = 1, \ldots ,{T_{outer}}$).
+As delineated in Algorithm 1, to optimize the meta cost, a Bayesian optimization (BO) strategy for discrete variables \citep{shahriari2015taking,luong2019bayesian} is leveraged which leverages the previously recorded data sets in the memory, i.e., ${\cal D}^{{\rm{eval }}}$, to map the so-called meta-parameters $\theta $ to meta cost ${J^R}(\Xi)$.
+In Steps 1-2, the algorithm is started up by using the available collecting data samples ${\cal D}$ and ${\cal D}_{}^{{\rm{eval }}}$ for ${T_{outer}}$ randomly chosen different vectors of ${\Xi _k}$ (with $k = 1, \ldots ,{T_{outer}}$).
 The training samples are used by the lower layer learner update law and can be a combination of the samples collected incrementally as well as the memory samples.
-For each learned vector ${\theta _k}$, the meta cost, however, $J_k^R$ is evaluated using \eqref{eq:57}-\eqref{eq:58} and leveraging only the samples in the memory (to make the identifier control agnostic).
-In this way, an initial set ${\cal D} = \left\{ {({\Xi _k},J_k^R):k = 1,...,{T_{out}}} \right\}$ of libraries of observable functions and corresponding performance $J_{}^R$ is constructed.
-Since the function $J_{}^R$ is unknown a priori, we use nonparametric Gaussian Process (GP) models (steps 3-4) to approximate it over its domain ${\cal M}$ utilizing the training dataset ${\cal D}$.
-Therefore, GP describing our “best guess” of the cost $J_{}^R$ corresponding to the library of observable functions $\theta $, i.e., ${\cal L}(\theta )$, based on the available training dataset ${\cal D}$.
-To this aim, we assume that function values $J_{}^R$, associated with a different library of observable functions $\theta $, are random variables and that any finite number of these random variables have a joint Gaussian distribution (i.e., $J_{}^R$ is a Gaussian variable) dependent on the vector of $\Xi $ with the defined a prior mean function and variance
+For each vector ${\theta _k}$, the meta cost, however, $J_k^R$ is evaluated using \eqref{eq:57}-\eqref{eq:58} and leveraging only the samples in the memory (to make the identifier control agnostic).
+As a result, the initial set ${\cal D} = \left\{ {({\Xi _k},J_k^R):k = 1,...,{T_{out}}} \right\}$ of libraries of observable functions and corresponding performance $J_{}^R$ is constructed.
+Since the function $J_{}^R$ is not known a priori, nonparametric Gaussian Process (GP) models should be used (Steps 3-4) to approximate it using the training dataset ${\cal D}$.
+Therefore, GP model characterizing “the best guess” of $J_{}^R$ corresponding to the library of observable functions $\theta $, i.e., ${\cal L}(\theta )$, based on the available training dataset ${\cal D}$.
+To this aim, the function values $J_{}^R$, which are related to different sets of $\theta $, are assumed as random variables with a joint Gaussian distribution (i.e., $J_{}^R$ is a Gaussian variable) dependent on the vector of $\Xi $ with the defined a prior mean function and variance